NicholasMalamud/AI-Number-Recognizer/README.md

-A simple Convolutional Neural Network (CNN) built with PyTorch that recognizes handwritten digits from the MNIST dataset.
+A Convolutional Neural Network (CNN) built with PyTorch that recognizes any handwritten digit after being trained on a large dataset of handwritten numbers.
 You can draw a number, and the model will predict what digit it is (0–9).

 1. Download essential libraries, by going to the console and pasting "pip install torch torchvision matplotlib pillow"
 2. Run NML.py